 How many miles are on the odometer?

-A used vehicle's mileage helps determine its value, which will be important during negotiations.
+A used vehicle’s mileage helps determine its value, which will be important during negotiations.
 You can research values in our used car-pricing tool before meeting the seller.
-Also, if you eventually see the vehicle, and the odometer reads significantly higher (or appears to be stuck on a number when you drive it), it's time to leave.
+Also, if you eventually see the car and the odometer reads significantly higher (or appears to be stuck on a number when you drive it), it’s time to leave.

 What’s the condition of the vehicle?

 Note that the wording of the question is neutral.
 See how the seller responds.
 You know what kind of problems you can live with and how they affect your offer.
-Be sure to follow up by specifically asking about both its structural and mechanical condition in case the seller didn't address either one.
-Again, if you see the vehicle and find that the seller could have been more honest about its condition, take it as a sign.
+Be sure to follow up by specifically asking about both its structural and mechanical condition in case the seller didn’t address either one.
+Again, if you see the vehicle and find that the seller could have been more honest about its condition and reliability, take it as a sign.